-Astronaut Thomas Pesquet touches down in New York City to celebrate French Tech! [fr]
+Astronaut Thomas Pesquet touched down in New York City to celebrate French Tech! [fr]

-Space age celebrities come to the French Consulate to celebrate French Tech NYC’s TechFest!
+Space age celebrities came to the French Consulate to celebrate French Tech NYC’s TechFest!

-TechFest, the annual gathering of tech movers and shakers in the New York area, will have a space age feel this year.
+TechFest, the annual gathering of tech movers and shakers in the New York area, had a space age feel this year.

-The event will feature special and inspirational guests: renowned French astronaut Thomas Pesquet, space entrepreneur Laetitia Garriott de Cayeux, and Jeff Kluger, author of "Lost Moon: The Perilous Voyage of Apollo 13."
-They will discuss together and with the public how entrepreneurs, like astrophysicists and astronauts, are driven by the desire to challenge common wisdom to and "reach for the stars".
+The event featured special and inspirational guests: renowned French astronaut Thomas Pesquet, space entrepreneur Laetitia Garriott de Cayeux, and Jeff Kluger, author of "Lost Moon: The Perilous Voyage of Apollo 13."
+They discussed together and with the public how entrepreneurs, like astrophysicists and astronauts, are driven by the desire to challenge common wisdom to and "reach for the stars".

-The Consulate General of France and French Tech NYC have partnered together to host this networking event running at 7pm on December 14 at the Consulate, with the support of Bpifrance and PeopleDoc.
+The Consulate General of France and French Tech NYC have partnered together to host this networking event that took place at 7pm on December 14 at the Consulate, with the support of Bpifrance and PeopleDoc.

 With more than 150 startups in New York, La French Tech is disrupting many key industries.
-TechFest will provide a chance for talented entrepreneurs, insightful investors and tech visionaries to celebrate this momentum.
-French Tech entrepreneurs with success stories both in France and in New York will be present, such as Jonathan Benhamou (CEO of PeopleDoc), Alexandre Winter (co-founder of Placemeter, acquired by Netgear and Techstars mentor), Frédéric Montagnon (co-founder of Secret Media and Legolas), and Matthieu Nouzareth (co-founder of Freshplanet).
+TechFest provided a chance for talented entrepreneurs, insightful investors and tech visionaries to celebrate this momentum.
+French Tech entrepreneurs with success stories both in France and in New York were present, such as Jonathan Benhamou (CEO of PeopleDoc), Alexandre Winter (co-founder of Placemeter, acquired by Netgear and Techstars mentor), Frédéric Montagnon (co-founder of Secret Media and Legolas), and Matthieu Nouzareth (co-founder of Freshplanet).

 Thomas Pesquet is one of the most well-known astronaut in the world for his six-month mission on the International Space Station (Expeditions 50 and 51).
 He has identified some of the most pressing technological challenges we are facing in explorating space and Mars: “Success is space and on earth requires innovation, risk taking, creativity and collaboration.
 As both an engineer and an explorer, I am proud of France’s long history of pioneering breakthroughs in science and technology, as well as our truly impactful partnerships on many levels with America.
 I am excited and proud to be part of an event that celebrates both.”